useranonymous001/clones/README.md

 # clones
 Here, I am cloned some the parts of different websites like google's search bar, twitter's search bar and facebook add friend box.
+Hope you like it.
+Feedbacks would be appreciated.